Last Updated on September 12, 2022 by rudyooms

 When the EKPub’s from the device and Azure Ad have a match the device will need to prove its identity.
 This is done with the EKPriv and setting up a secure challenge (nonce) used to prove its identity

 When the device is properly authenticated with Azure Ad, it will send back the Azure Ad device id token.
-This device token will be used to join Azure Ad later on (JoinDevice) and it will also be used to enroll into Intune.
+This device token will be used to join Azure Ad later on (JoinDevice) and it will also be used to enroll in Intune.
 So with this, the device registration begins.
 An event 102 will be logged with the message: JoinRequest: 11 (device_auto_ddid)

 At this moment the RSA key pair (device key / DKPub/DKPriv) will be created and will start requesting the device certificate with the use of the DKPub and will sign it with the DKPriv.